Nieheim: Telegraph station no. 32

 As a relic of an almost forgotten communication technology, a reconstructed optical telegraph station still stands high over the countryside near Oeynhausen.
-This is run by the Oeynhausen history club (Heimatverein), and guided tours are available to those who wish them.
+This is run by the Oeynhausen history club (Heimatverein), and guided tours are available.

 Culinary specialities

 In Nieheim, a kind of cheese is made, Nieheimer Käse (Nieheim cheese), a sour milk cheese nowadays made by only one cheesemaker.
 It had almost been forgotten, but is now becoming better known thanks to tourism.
 It is ripened in wooden moulds in a warm place and then seasoned with salt and caraway.
 Depending on the ripening time, it can be a Handkäse, a cooking cheese or a hard grating cheese.

 Regular events

 Deutscher Käsemarkt

 The "German Cheese Market" is held every other year – in even-numbered years – and draws cheesemakers from all over the world who make their cheeses the old way, by hand, presenting their finished products.

 In 2004, the Fourth German Cheese Market drew more than 70,000 visitors to Nieheim.
 In 2006, the German Cheese Market is to be held on 1–3 September.